losfair/RefineDB/design/storage.md

     children: {}
 ```

 The storage plan specifies the paths to all the fields reachable from exports.
-For example:
+Some example paths for the storage plan above (generated
+by the `data::pathwalker_test::basic` test):

 ```
 items -> [AXotdfGWgwakktB+]